When it comes to alcohol, there is one thing that might upset many drinkers.

 Many craft breweries tend to operate as family businesses or perhaps small companies.

 And if there is one thing that is common to many of them, it is a certain ‘interesting’ and ‘unfamiliar’ taste.

-This ‘premium’ taste that the beer offers tends to be one of the reasons why the product is high.
+This ‘premium’ taste that the beer offers tends to be one of the reasons why the price is high.

-The end result of this is that the cost of the tax will ultimately be passed on to the consumer.
+Eventually the tax will be passed on to the consumers.

 - Import Duty